myaouri/Creating-a-DataFrame/README.md

     #### From a dictionary of list :

     -  Create a dictionary of list
-    -  Genarate a DataFrame from the dictionary
+    -  Generate a DataFrame from the dictionary
     -  Print the DataFrame

     #### From list of dictionaries :